 Feedback from assessments will be provided in written format for written reports and coursework, and written and/or oral for practical examinations and presentations.
 Scientific discussion via online forums will be moderated by module leaders, allowing them immediate input and opportunity to offer feedback.
 Students are required to pass each individual component in order to pass the module.

 Sut y caf fy nghefnogi?

-At the beginning of your course there is an induction module.
+At the beginning of your course there is a compulsory face to face induction week.
 This will help you find your way around Learning Central and it will also provide general information about how our administration and IT teams will support you.

 The University offers a wide range of services and activities designed to support students.
 These include a student counselling service, a student advisory service, crèche and day facilities, sport and exercise facilities, as well as campus information, library and IT services.

 This programme gives students the opportunity to share ideas with health professionals.
 As well as developing their own intellectual abilities, this sharing of ideas enables them to learn and benefit from the experiences of others.
 Opportunity is given for this sort of discussion and exchange of ideas through seminars and tutorials.